Picorims/wav2bar/docs/save.md

 - Object storage has completely changed in a way that can't be understood by previous version parsers.
 ID storage has changed, and many property names and structure have changed as well.
 - Split types into more specific types.
 - Removed background object.
+- Timer positioning has changed.
+The same values from the precedent version won't produce the same results.

 ### Other changes